* This is the Consumer Version. *

 MRA, like conventional angiography and CT angiography, can provide detailed images of blood vessels.
 However, it is safer and easier to do, although more expensive.
 Often, MRA can be done without injection of a contrast agent.

-MRA can show blood flow through arteries and veins or blood flow only in one direction and thus show only arteries or only veins.
+Magnetic resonance angiography (MRA) can show blood flow through arteries and veins or blood flow only in one direction and thus show only arteries or only veins.
 As in CT angiography, a computer is used to remove all tissues except the blood vessels from the image.

 Often, a gadolinium contrast agent is injected into a vein to outline blood vessels.
 The examiner carefully times the scanning so that the images are taken when gadolinium is concentrated in the blood vessels being evaluated.